portheim/Audio_Switch_PS-Script/README.md

   4. Note the Index #'s associated with each different audio device.
 You'll need to open up the power shell script and change the numbers according to the index  # given.

 The batch file that comes with this can be run to execute the powershell script.

+You can shortcut the batch file, and put it on your desktop or wherever is convenient.
+Within the shortcut, you can manually create a shortcut (Right click shortcut file -> shortcut tab -> shortcut key).